e-j-w/ChartOfNuclides/README.md

 make all -j CC=clang
 ```

 Two executables will be built: `proc_data` (which generates the data package containing the nuclear structure database used by the main application), and `con` (the main application).
-[Build the data files](#build-data-files) if neccessary, then run the application:
+[Build the data files](#build-data-files) if necessary, then run the application:

 ```
 ./con